 We all feel stress during the weeks before and after the holidays.
 The secret is to recognize our tension and then adopt some simple practices to reduce it.
 Make a New Year's resolution to incorporate these stress reducers into your daily life -- not only during this particularly hectic time of year.
 You will feel better!

-As effective as the following remedies are, don't forget to incorporate exercise into your life, too.
+As effective as the following remedies are, don't forget to incorporate physical exercise into your life, too.

 1. Eliminate the word "should" from your vocabulary.
 If you walk around thinking of all you should do, you are inevitably making yourself "wrong".
 This is unproductive.

 2. Get rid of the idea that something is being done to you.
-Things happen.
+Things happen in life.
 No one is gunning for you.